Alzheimer’s Research

 Research Resources

 Resources available to researchers at the center include healthy and affected participants and donations from deceased individuals for studies.
-Specifically, the center has biological specimens, including DNA, RNA, plasma, serum, CSF and PBMC; brain tissue and other post-mortem specimens from individuals affected by Alzheimer’s disease characterized neuropathologically, radiologic images and data extracted from processing of these images; and data acquired from Indiana Alzheimer Disease Center subjects, including demographic, psychosocial, psychiatric, neurological, neuropsychological, neuroradiological, biochemical, genetic and neuropathological information.
+Specifically, the center has biological specimens, including DNA, RNA, plasma, serum, CSF and PBMC; brain tissue and other post-mortem specimens from individuals affected by Alzheimer’s disease characterized neuropathologically, radiologic images and data extracted from processing of these images; and data acquired from Indiana Alzheimer's Disease Research Center subjects, including demographic, psychosocial, psychiatric, neurological, neuropsychological, neuroradiological, biochemical, genetic and neuropathological information.

 Fellowships and Open Positions

-Fellowships and NIA-funded pilot projects are available from investigators who work for the Indiana Alzheimer’s Disease Center.
+Fellowships and NIA-funded pilot projects are available from investigators who work for the Indiana Alzheimer’s Disease Research Center.